 - A teen driver

 Keep in mind that age and driving record are not the only factors companies will consider when determining your premium.
-Your geographic location, vehicle type, credit score and other factors that might qualify you for discounts are also taken into account.
+Your geographic location, vehicle type, credit score and other factors may also be taken into account.
 The best way to find the cheapest car insurance in Ohio for you is to compare customized quotes from a handful of the providers who may have the lowest rates for high-risk drivers.

 Rates after a speeding ticket

-A single speeding ticket will result in a premium increase of at least 19% on full coverage car insurance, based on the quoted annual premiums from the carriers below.
+A single speeding ticket in Ohio could result in a 17 percent increase on average to your full coverage car insurance, based on quoted annual premium data from Quadrant Information Services.
+Based on the carrier rates presented below, some Ohio drivers may see an increase of 20 percent or more depending on their car insurance company.
 Subsequent infractions typically cause an even higher increase in premiums for Ohio drivers.